melissafrankel/Predicting-Quality-of-Sleep-Using-Health-and-Lifestyle-Factors-Machine-Learning-in-R-/README.md

 ## Dataset
-- Source: Kaggle Sleep Health and Lifestyle Dataset
+- Source: Kaggle Sleep Health and Lifestyle Dataset This dataset was obtained from Kaggle and is used for educational and portfolio purposes.
 - Response Variable:
   -  Quality of Sleep (numeric)
 - Predictor Variables: